powerhousepro69/videoinfox/readme.md

   - Play Directory autoplay available on: &nbsp; Home Screen and in Navigate Tree.
   - Blinking &nbsp; Play Directory &nbsp; notification when there are video files in the current directory.
   - Navigate Tree  &nbsp;  Blinking &nbsp; Change Directory &nbsp; notification when there is a valid directory in the clipboard.
+  - Navigate Tree with Play Directory autoplay and Play Line with autoplay.
+Select line number to start play.
   - Video Player (ffplay) auto closes when the video ends.
   - Auto clear the clipboard after the video player is closed.
   - To watch the last download after Play Clipboard cleared the link select Last Download.